nazimboudeffa/rapidosass-boilerplate-next14-mongodb-shadcnui/README.md

 ## Introduction

-Influence is an open-source SaaS boilerplate where you can make business online.
+Rapido SaaS Boilerplate is an open-source SaaS boilerplate where you can make business online.

 ## Documentation